joldenburgSOLITA/snowshovel/README.md

 # Snowshovel
-A Streamlit app for loading data into Snowflake ❄️ that any kindergartener :baby: can use
+A Streamlit app for loading data into Snowflake ❄️

-This 25 line short Stramlit app does the following:
+This a fork of the locally run Stramlit to be run and hosted directly on your Snowflake instance.
+To mitigate the lack of support for file uploads, the csv data is pasted into a text box instead.

 * Accepts a CSV file via the File Uploader component
 * Creates a Pandas DataFrame from this file